EDCG 504 Law and Ethics in School Counseling (3 credits)

 Group counseling: foundation process, techniques and application; lecture and laboratory.
 Prerequisite: EDCG 521.

-EDCG 525 Interventions for Safe Schools and the Promotion of Student Resiliency (3 credits)
+EDCG 525 Resiliency Development and Student Retention (3 credits)

 Models and methods for effective prevention and intervention programs for at-risk students.